Present Simple Affirmative Negative ESL Games, Activities and Worksheets

 ESL Present Simple Worksheet - Grammar and Writing Activity: Drawing, Sentence Completion - Pair Work - Elementary (A1-A2) - 25 minutes

 This enjoyable present simple worksheet is ideal for teaching young learners the present simple to express habitual actions.
 In the activity, students take on the role of an animal they would like to be and complete present simple affirmative and negative sentences as if they were that animal.
 First, students choose one animal they would like to be.
 Students draw a picture of their animal in a box on the worksheet.
 Students then complete present simple affirmative and negative sentences about their animal's habitual actions.
 Students write as if they are the animal using the first person.
 Students also create one more present simple sentence of their own at the end.
-Finally, in pairs, students take it in turns to read their sentences to each other.
+Finally, in pairs, students take turns reading their sentences to each other.

 My Animal Preview